Understanding Home Warranties in Real Estate Transactions

 Who typically pays for a home warranty when buying a house in 2026?

-Either party can pay, but the arrangement is fully negotiable and depends on local market conditions.
+Either party can pay, and the arrangement is fully negotiable based on local market conditions.
 In 2026's more balanced housing market, sellers are increasingly willing to pay for warranties (typically $400 to $700) as a buyer incentive.
 Buyers may purchase their own coverage when sellers don't offer it, and real estate agents sometimes provide warranties as closing gifts.
 The arrangement should always be specified in the purchase agreement.

 How long does it take for home warranty coverage to start after closing?

 For warranties purchased as part of real estate transactions, coverage typically begins immediately on the closing date when ownership transfers.
-Major providers like American Home Shield explicitly waive the standard 30-day waiting period for plans funded through closing or escrow.
-Warranties purchased independently after closing usually have a 15 to 30 day waiting period before claims can be filed, so it pays to lock in coverage as part of the transaction.
+The standard 30-day waiting period is waived at closing for real-estate transactions and for existing customers who renew without a gap.
+Warranties purchased independently after closing usually have a 30-day waiting period before claims can be filed, so it pays to lock in coverage as part of the transaction.

 Can I negotiate a home warranty into my home purchase agreement?